 Some days are better than others.
 This particular day was hectic and busy.
 But as I passed by the school superintendent’s office, I couldn’t help but take a left and head in to say hi.
-Misty, the superintendent’s secretary, was at her desk which was covered with papers.
-The phone was ringing, papers were flying and she appeared to be hard at work.
+Misty, the superintendent’s secretary, was at her desk, which was covered with papers.
+The phone was ringing, papers were flying, and she appeared to be hard at work.
 Misty was one of my favorite people to visit.
-It is unusual in this world to find someone who takes the time and has the ability to make you feel both welcome and wanted.
+It is unusual in this world to find someone who both takes the time and has the ability to make you feel welcome and wanted.
 Misty is one of those people and I loved seeing her.
-Almost every morning as people came in and out of the office, she typically had something encouraging to say and a smile on her face.
+Almost every morning as people came in and out of the office, she typically had something encouraging to say with a smile on her face.
 But on this specific morning, her usual smile wasn’t quite the same and she looked discouraged.
 She appeared to be someone who needed not only a better tomorrow, but a better today.

 Misty’s past several years had been exceedingly difficult.
 She was a mom with two kids, in a marriage that was falling apart.
 She was separated from her husband with no home and not much income.
-As is so often true, the word complicated doesn’t quite do the situation justice.
+As is so often true, the word complicated didn’t quite do the situation justice.
 Misty and her kids were staying temporarily at her friend, Janet’s house while looking for something permanent.
-The problem was she didn’t have her own home and didn’t see much hope of getting one anytime soon.
+The problem was that she didn’t have her own home and didn’t see much hope of getting one anytime soon.
 For some reason, on that particular day, the discouragement, disappointment, and darkness seemed to hang over her like a cloud.
-As we all know so well, when we find ourselves in the middle of a difficult, lingering, ugly mess, all it takes is just one more thing to push us over the edge….some little thing at work that doesn’t go as planned, a phone call you didn’t want or expect, a hurtful word during a conversation, and the list goes on.
+As we all know so well, when we find ourselves in the middle of a difficult, lingering, ugly mess, all it takes is just one more thing to push us over the edge….some little thing at work that doesn’t go as planned, a phone call you didn’t want or expect, a hurtful word during a conversation, …. the list goes on.
 Whatever had happened that day, my heart broke for my friend.

 When a break came in my conversation with Misty, I mentioned that I wanted to say hi to Dr. Rhea and moved toward his door.
 As I walked into his office, I couldn’t help but notice the huge grin on his face.
 In fact, even now it makes me laugh.
-As my mom used to say, he looked like, “the cat who ate the canary!”
+As my mom used to say, he looked like “the cat who ate the canary!”
 Before I could say a word, he motioned for me to close the door and have a seat.
-I didn’t think the grin could get much bigger, but it did, and his eyes twinkled making him look a little like Santa.
+I didn’t think the grin could get much bigger, but it did, and his eyes twinkled, making him look a little like Santa.
 Words started pouring out of his mouth with excitement as he described the “big surprise”.

 Apparently, a couple who knew Misty’s situation, had just purchased a new house across the street from their old one.
 Rather than move into their new home, they decided to give it to Misty rent free, unconditionally, for as long as she needed it.
 They gathered together a group of friends and remodeled it, preparing it just as if they were moving in themselves.
 That group of friends had been spending long evenings working at the house getting the remodel complete.
 They sacrificed time and money and did it all with unselfish love.
-The plan and the work had all been done in secret and Misty didn’t have a clue.
-One of the members of the group had chosen to confide in Dr. Rhea about the secret and now the time was at hand to reveal the surprise.
+The plan and the work had been done in secret and Misty didn’t have a clue.
+One of the members of the group had confided in Dr. Rhea about the secret and now the time was at hand to reveal the surprise.
 The very next day, a meeting had been arranged between Misty and her friends at the remodeled house.
-It was then and there that Misty would be given the good news that the house was her’s rent-free to move into whenever she wanted.
+It was then and there that Misty would be given the good news that the house was her’s — rent-free to move into whenever she wanted.
 That’s a pretty nice surprise and some pretty nice friends.
 As Dr. Rhea finished telling me the details, the last thing he said was, “But don’t let Misty know, it’s a surprise.”